Categories

 Long noncoding RNA is a type of noncoding RNA (ncRNA) with a length greater than 200 nt.
 It does not have the function of encoding proteins and acts directly in the form of RNA.
 It regulates the expression of protein-coding genes at the transcriptional and post-transcriptional levels in the form of bait molecules, signal molecules, guide molecules and scaffold molecules, and participates in life processes such as cell differentiation and individual development.

-Classification of LncRNA
+Classification of LncRNAs

-Based on their genomic location and relative position to adjacent or overlapping protein-coding genes, lncRNAs can be divided into intronic lncRNAs, intergenic lncRNAs (lincRNAs), antisense lncRNAs, and sense lncRNAs (Figure 1).
+Based on their genomic location and relative position to adjacent or overlapping protein-coding genes, lncRNAs can be classified into intronic lncRNAs, intergenic lncRNAs (lincRNAs), antisense lncRNAs, and sense lncRNAs (Figure 1).
 They can be further classified based on associated genomic features, such as promoters, enhancers, and transposable elements (Figure 1).

 LncRNA generation